pvtl/scripts/README.md

 The following scripts are how we at [Pivotal Agency](https://www.pivotalagency.com.au) like our sites setup by default.

 It's ok if you use different config or want different plugins - feel free to fork this repo and make them your own.
-We hope you'll find benefit in our template.
+We hope you'll benefit from our templates.

 - [Wordpress](/wordpress)
 - Magento2 (coming soon...)